gerzonc/gerzonc/README.md

 ##### NOW

-- ✨ Working as SDE at Newfold Digital
+- ✨ Working as SDE
 - 💻 Working on a personal project
 - 🇫🇷 Learning french